srimanthd/github_issue_tracker/README.md

 ######################### github_issue_tracker ###############################

-Issue Tracker Web Application for Github Projects
+1. Issue Tracker Web Application for Github Projects

+2. Please check the public/javascripts/tracker.js and routes/routes.js for the logic/implimentation.

 ################################## How to use ######################################